 We are here to help:

-Questions on Activities – Vice Principal of Student Services- Ms. Ann Clinton
+Questions on Attendance, Activities, Christian Service and Retreats – Vice Principal of Student Services- Ms. Ann Clinton

 Questions on Academic Issues -Vice Principal of Academic Affairs- Ms. Eileen Wilkinson

 Questions on Guidance Services- Director of Guidance and Freshman Counselor- Mrs. Barbara Cortese

 Questions on Discipline- Dean of Students- Mrs. Diane Crowell